The Vector Method

 Strategy Is a Filter, Not a Wish List

-The question "what can AI do?" produces 47 potential use cases, confused leadership, and six months of pilots that never scale.
+"What can AI do?" gets you 34 ideas, a confused team, and six months of pilots that never scale.

-The question "where do we lose the most value?" produces 2–3 initiatives that actually matter.
+"Where do we lose the most money?" gets you the 2–3 that actually matter.

-Vector CXO's job isn't to find AI applications.
-It's to filter ruthlessly — so resources go toward what works and away from what won't.
+My job isn't to find AI uses.
+It's to cut hard — so your resources go where they work.

 "Here's everything you could do" isn't strategy.
 "Here's what to do first, and why" is.